chaos-mesh/website/versioned_docs/version-1.0.2/development_guides/dev_hello_world.md

   - bases/chaos-mesh.org_helloworldchaos.yaml # this is the new line
 ```

-Then the definition of HelloWorldChaos will show in `/manifests/crd.yaml`.
+Run `make yaml` again, and the definition of HelloWorldChaos will show in `manifests/crd.yaml`.
 You can check it through `git diff`

 ## Register the handler for this chaos object

-Create file `/controllers/helloworldchaos/endpoint.go` and fill it with following codes:
+Create file `controllers/helloworldchaos/types.go` and fill it with following codes:

 ```go
 package helloworldchaos